JannikRasch/cesp_Project/README.md

   <img src="images/Screenshot_7.png">
 </p>

 Entering a 1 restarts the game.
 That means that the grid gets reset to '-' in all sqaures and the program jumps back to the start of the game.
 Entering a 0 ends the game and the program.
 If you want to play another game after this you have to run the program again.
-The images in paragraph "How to run" show what happens when a 1 or 0 is enterd in the console.
+The following images show what happens when a 1 or 0 is enterd in the console.
 <p align="center">
   <img src="images/Screenshot_5.png">
 </p>